How much does a funeral cost in Australia? (2026 guide)

 Charitable providers: from $990 (means-tested)

 Direct cremation is the lowest-cost option.
-No ceremony, no mourners present, no viewing.
-The funeral director collects the deceased, handles the paperwork, arranges the cremation, and returns the ashes.
-Many families hold a separate memorial at a time and place of their choosing.
+There is no ceremony, no mourners present, and no viewing.
+The funeral director collects the person who has died, handles the paperwork, arranges the cremation, and returns the ashes.
+Many families hold a separate memorial later, at a time and place that feels right for them.

 Full direct cremation guide: costs, inclusions and providers